Newbern, Virginia

 A large share of the early settlers being natives of Switzerland caused the name Newbern, after Bern, Switzerland, to be selected.
 The Newbern Historic District was listed on the National Register of Historic Places in 1979.

 Adam Hance began the town of Newbern in 1810, where the Wilderness Road or "Great road" passed directly through his grant of 1,400 acres.
-This holding was approximately halfway between Christiansburg, Virginia and Wytheville, Virginia.
+This holding was approximately halfway between Christiansburg and Wytheville, Virginia.
 His home is located in the Newbern Historic District.

 Climate

-The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The climate in this area features moderate differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Newbern has a marine west coast climate, abbreviated "Cfb" on climate maps.